sysupbda/qbooklist/README.md

 Also, you probably don't want to deploy the static directory contents used to deliver swaggerui.
 Instead deploy that separately on a static file http server.

+## Features

+### Authentification

+The authentification is token based.

+When you */login* or */register*, a token piece is set as a **httpOnly** cookie and another returned in the body of the response.

+By default, the token is valid for one hour and is stored as a salted **sha256** hash.

+All requests to */books* require the **cookie** *secret* and *token* as a query parameter.
+For clients unable to set the cookie (SwaggerUI for example). you can simply set the entire *token* as a query string.

+### Book list API

+Note all below queries require a valid **token**.
+Part of the token is provided in the **query string** with the parameter token.
+The other part by the cookie set with */register* and */login*

+You can read the list of books of a user with `GET /books`.
+It also allows you to pass a query parameter to filter the results and offset/limit to paginate through results.
+A specific book can be queried with `GET /books/:book`

+You can add or update a book by using `POST /books` and provide the book in the body.

+You can bulk upload books by using `PUT /books` and `{ "source": "list", "list": [...] }` as the body of the request.

+You can also save books from the googleapi call https://www.googleapis.com/books/v1/volumes?q=Quantum%20Ph by using `PUT /books` and `{ "source": "google" }` as the body of the request.

 ## Authors

 * **Behrang Dadsetan** - *Initial work* - [Ben](https://github.com/sysupbda)